fovendor/FLUX-Fill/README.md

 # Flux 1.1 Pro functionality for modifying images in Open WebUI

+> The plugin's development has been temporarily suspended, its functionality is not guaranteed.

 ## Overview

 This Python plugin integrates the **Black Forest Labs FLUX** inpainting API into the Open WebUI platform.
 It enables users to perform advanced image inpainting by selecting specific areas of an image, providing textual prompts, and generating high-quality edited images seamlessly within the Open WebUI environment.